Larry Kudlow: Director of the National Economic Council

+Kudlow's tenure at the NEC concluded with the end of the first Trump administration in January 2021.

+Fox Business

+In February 2021, Kudlow joined the Fox Business Network as a host, following his tenure as director of the National Economic Council under President Donald Trump.
+Kudlow, known for his economic commentary, was given the platform to host a weekday show titled "Kudlow," which premiered in early 2021.
+His program is broadcast at 4 p.m. and 7 p.m.
+Eastern Time, providing viewers with economic insights, market analysis, and discussions on fiscal policy with various experts and politicians.
+His show focuses on economic issues from a generally conservative viewpoint, but he also engages in broader economic discussions.

+He declined an offer to serve in Donald Trump's second administration, opting instead to continue his work at Fox Business.

+Views

 A self-described "Reagan supply-sider", Kudlow is known for his support for tax cuts and deregulation.
 He argues that reducing tax rates will encourage economic growth and ultimately increase tax revenue and, while acknowledging the limits of growth, that economic growth will clear deficits.
-According to The Economist, Kudlow is "the quintessential member of the Republican Party's business wing".
-Kudlow has no formal economics qualifications.
+According to The Economist, Kudlow is "the quintessential member of the Republican Party's business wing."

 In 1993, Kudlow said that Bill Clinton's tax increases would dampen economic growth.
-When the economy boomed in the late-1990s, Kudlow credited it to tax cuts and capital gains rate cut enacted during the Reagan administration.

 Kudlow was a strong advocate of George W. Bush's substantial tax cuts, and argued that the tax cuts would lead to an economic boom of equal magnitude.
 After the implementation of the Bush tax cuts, Kudlow said year after year that the economy was in the middle of a "Bush boom", and chastised other commentators for failing to realize it.
-Kudlow firmly denied that the United States would enter a recession in 2007, or that it was in the midst of a recession in early to mid-2008.
-In December 2007, he wrote: "The recession debate is over.
-It's not gonna happen.
-Time to move on.
-At a bare minimum, we are looking at Goldilocks 2.0.
-(And that's a minimum).
-The Bush boom is alive and well.
-It's finishing up its sixth splendid year with many more years to come".